 As a California native, when I see rain outside of my window, I also see a good excuse for a rest day or an indoor workout.
 But, even California has its rare wet winters, and I’m left with no choice but to brave the nasty elements.
 When prepared, running in the rain doesn’t need to be a miserable experience.
 In fact, it can be a great way to build up your mental stamina, acclimate your body to differing types of weather conditions, and even add excitement to your runs.
-Especially with the right gear, running in the rain can be an asset to your training, as opposed to a hindrance.
+Especially with the best rain gear for running in tow, running in the rain can be an asset to your training, as opposed to a hindrance.
 Let’s dive into the gear that will make running in the rain a success.

 When the weather is less than ideal, listening to music or podcasts is essential to

 The Garmin Forerunner 235 is my favorite running watch and my best friend during any run or race.
 While it is a phenomenal running watch from many perspectives, a quality that shouldn't be ignored is its ability to withstand the rain.
 I've never once worried about bringing my Garmin Forerunner into a rain storm.
 For me, this alone is worth the cost of the product.
 If you want to learn more about why I love the this watch so much, read my review of the Garmin Forerunner 235.

 The TomTom Runner is a great choice for any runner that's on a budget.
 Before switching to the Garmin Forerunner, the TomTom Runner was on my wrist for each an every run.
 Given the price, this watch offers a lot of great features, including its abilities to withstand the rain.
 If you want to learn more about this watch and all of its great features, read my review of the TomTom Runner.